Lychee Fruit: What is a Lychee and How to Eat One

 Lychee Fruit Cut in Half - What is a Lychee

 You’ll find that the husk should slide off almost effortlessly and you will be left with a white ball of fruit.
-You can then eat the fruit as you like and spit out the seed once you get to the centre.
+You can then eat fresh lychees as you like and spit out the seed once you get to the center.

 Recipe Ideas for Lychees